AustinAres2007/DeveloperJoe/README.md

 ## Setup

-1. ### Run the installation / run script (`bot` for macOS / Linux or `install.bat` for Windows)
+1. ### Run the installation / run script
-    * To start, run the installation / run script located in the root of DeveloperJoe.
+    * To start, run the installation / run script, labeled "bot" located in the root of DeveloperJoe.
 It will give you a warning that your API key file (dependencies/api-keys.key) does not exist, this is normal.
 This error will not appear if the key file already exists.

 2. ### Obtain a Discord API Key from [Discord's Developer Website.](https://discord.com/developers/applications)
     * Go to the "Bot" tab, and click "Reveal Token" Once you have revealed it, you may not reveal it again unless you regenerate it.
 I would recommend saving it somewhere secure.
 Do **NOT** give it to **ANYONE**.
 It will be detected as leaked if transmitted via Discord.
 You can give the Bot any name you like, the bot has been programmed to dynamically reference itself.

-    * After you have obtained an API Key, load the file `dependencies/api-keys.key` and paste the key on line 1.
+    * After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "discord_api_key: (key)"

 3. ### Obtain an OpenAI API Key from [OpenAI's Website](https://platform.openai.com/account)
     * Navigate to the "API keys" tab and register one.
 And warning for beginnners, using this API costs money, and you will **NEED** to add a payment method if you do not have free credits, and depending on the model and how much you use it, it can get expensive.

-    * Paste the OpenAI API Key in `dependencies/api-keys.key` on line 2, under the Discord API Key.
+    * After you have obtained an API Key, load the file `dependencies/api-keys.yaml` and paste it on the line where it says: "openai_api_key: (key)"

 4. ### Congratulations, you have finished the instillation.
     * Read further if you want to setup voice capabilities or instructions on how to run the bot.

 ## Running DeveloperJoe

-All you have to do is double click the file `bot` for macOS / Linux or `run.bat` for Windows after the installation.
-Or you can do the following command in the terminal: `./bot` for macOS and Linux.
+All you have to do is double click the file `bot` for all operating systems

-## Voice Support (MACOS AND LINUX ONLY!)
+## Voice Support

-TODO Update README: Voice support is added if you download a release.

-Voice support is not added by default.
-You will need to acquire the required libraries.
-You can download the respective files for your computer at [this repository.](https://github.com/AustinAres2007/developerjoe-downloads/releases) Simply drag and drop all 3 files into the `voice` directory.
+Voice support added by default if you downloaded a release from my GitHub, you do not need to do any setup at all.
+Just run the bot.
+If not, you will need to acquire the required libraries.
+You can download the respective files for your computer at [this repository.](https://github.com/AustinAres2007/developerjoe-downloads/releases) Simply drag and drop all 3 inside your respective ZIP folder files into the `voice` directory.

-**Important for Apple Users**

-(NOTE: RUN BOT FIRST BEFORE DOING THE FOLLOWING STEPS) When you first run the bot with the libraries installed, you will likely get a warning.
-All you have to do is go to the libraries you downloaded and open them via the terminal.
-Apple will give you another warning asking if you are sure, click okay, and nothing will happen.
-Then restart the bot and everything will be good to go.

-All that does is give the system your "permission" and "acknowledgment" that you know the files are foreign (downloaded from the internet) The files are perfectly safe to use.
-Apple is just cautious.

 **Other**